ryanries/GameB/README.md

 The source code in this project is licensed under the MIT license.
 The media assets such as artwork, custom fonts, music and sound effects are licensed under a separate license.
-A copy of that license can be found in the 'Assets' directory.
+A copy of that license can be found in the 'Assets' directory. stb_vorbis by Sean Barrett is public domain and a copy of its license can be found in the stb_vorbis.c file. miniz by Rich Geldreich <richgel99@gmail.com> is public domain (or possibly MIT licensed) and a copy of its license can be found in the miniz.c file.